hotrodorm/hotrod/hotrod-project/docs/quick-docs/guides/starting-a-maven-project-from-scratch-with-h2.md

 Maven builds the applications and produces a single jar file at `target/myapp-1.0.0-SNAPSHOT.jar`.
 The name is assembled with the values in the `<artifactId>` and `<version>` tags.
 The jar file contains the entire application.

-When deploying to production this file should be placed along with an `application.properties` described above that the DevOps will set up.
+When deploying to production this file should be placed along with an `application.properties` described above that the DevOps team will set up.

 Run the *packaged* version of the application.
 Type: